demisto/content/Packs/Trellix_ePO/README.md

 ***

 ## Data Collection
-To configure Trellix ePO to send logs to Cortex XSIAM, follow the below steps.
+To configure Trellix ePO to send logs to Cortex XSIAM, follow the steps below.

 ### Trellix ePO side
 1. Login to the Trellix ePO main console.